Kiyoshika/errlib/README.md

 # Errlib - A barebones error result library
-This is an incredibly lightweight header-only error result library.
+This is an incredibly lightweight header-only error result library in C.

 ## Usage
 Use one of result structs and provided macros to either set an error with a message or set a success with the value of the appropriate type.